lenddoefl/ews-client-php/readme.md

 Method connects to finishSession endpoint and returns JSON answer.\
 It may take a PHP array of data to send on server.\
 If not provided, sequence is taken from stored $sequence variable.
 Also it is always taken from $uid variable.\
-Pay attention, that before calling this session you should call to login endpoint ot get new reqToken.

 Method cannot be called if session haven't been started (i.o. uid is not set in instance).